Blog

 Several years ago, I was at a three month professional development course that included intramural sports.
 As we went through the first day orientation, the school director took a moment and asked each of us to pull out our IDs.
 He then instructed is to look at the birthday printed on the card and ponder our age.
 He then told us to repeat this exercise every time we entered the gym and keep that in mind as we competed with each other.
 Apparently, students there had a track record of pushing too hard and getting hurt.
-This was good advice, … Read the rest
+This was good advice, but advice that was rarely implemented.

 This year, I crossed the threshold of 40.
 I understand that transition to be fairly traumatic for many people, but I must be in denial.
 I don’t feel like 40 is much of a big deal.
 I do, however, distinctly remember when 16 looked mature, 20 was fully fledged adult, 30 looked middle aged, and 40 was near death.
 There didn’t seem to me much space for development between 40 and death.
 Life and experience have taught me how warped my perspective was back then.